ThundeRatz/travesim/README.md

 ## 🎨 Gazebo colors

-For a list of default available color in Gazebo, refert to the config file in the [oficial repo](https://bitbucket.org/osrf/gazebo/src/gazebo11/media/materials/scripts/gazebo.material).
+For a list of default available color in Gazebo, refert to the config file in the [oficial repo](https://github.com/osrf/gazebo/blob/gazebo11/media/materials/scripts/gazebo.material).
 We have also 2 OGRE scripts [team blue](./media/materials/scripts/team_blue.material) and [team yellow](./media/materials/scripts/team_yellow.material) for custom colors definition ([Gazebo ref](http://gazebosim.org/tutorials?tut=color_model) and [OGRE ref](http://wiki.ogre3d.org/Materials))

+## 📝 Contributing

+Any help in the development of robotics is welcome, we encourage you to contribute to the project!
+To learn how, see the contribution guidelines [here](CONTRIBUTING.md).